robole/title-sequences/readme.md

 #### How was this made?

-It is a pure CSS animation.

 I explain how in this article, [How to create a slick CSS animation from The Marvelous Mrs Maisel (TV series title sequence)](https://www.roboleary.net/2022/05/23/how-to-make-a-slick-animation-the-marvelous-mrs-maisel-title-sequence.html)!

+It is a CSS animation.

 #### Attribution